-Teri L. Robinson, 60, has been Executive Vice President of Sales and Originations since December 2022.
+Teri L. Robinson, 61, has been Executive Vice President of Sales and Originations since December 2022.
 Prior to that she was Senior Vice President of Sales and Originations from June 2020 to December 2022 and Senior Vice President of Originations from April 2007 to June 2020.
 Prior to that, she held the position of Vice President of Originations since August 1998.
 She joined the Company in June 1991 as an Operations Specialist, and held a series of successively more responsible positions.
 Previously, Ms. Robinson held an administrative position at Greco & Associates.

-Laurie A. Straten, 56, has been Executive Vice President of Servicing since December 2022.
+Laurie A. Straten, 58, has been Executive Vice President of Servicing since December 2022.
 Prior to that, she was our Senior Vice President of Servicing from August 2013 to December 2022 and Senior Vice President of Asset Recovery from April 2013 to August 2013, and before that she held the position of Vice President of Asset Recovery starting in April 2005.
 She started with the Company in March 1996 as a Bankruptcy Specialist and took on more responsibility within Asset Recovery over time.
 Prior to joining CPS she worked for the FDIC and served in the United States Marine Corps.
+On July 18, 2024, Laurie Straten, retired as our Executive Vice President of Servicing.